Currently booking to 19 December 2020

 Recent Broadway: Bright Star, It Shoulda Been You, Mothers and Sons, Rodgers and Hammerstein’s Cinderella (Tony nomination), The Performers, Magic/Bird.
 Off-Broadway: Dear Evan Hansen, The Landing (The Vineyard Theatre), Far From Heaven (Playwrights Horizons).
-Nevin is the Audio Consultant for Carnegie Hall’s Isaac Stern Auditorium.
+Audio Consultant for Carnegie Hall’s Isaac Stern Auditorium.

 Hair and Wig Design

 More than 100 Broadway/Off-Broadway shows including Hamilton, Beautiful: The Carole King Musical, Anastasia, The Band’s Visit, A Gentleman’s Guide to Love and Murder, The Cher Show, SpongeBob SquarePants (2018 Drama Desk Award), Torch Song Trilogy, The Lifespan of a Fact, In the Heights, Jersey Boys.
 Television: “The Wiz Live!”
 (Emmy Award nomination), “Jesus Christ Superstar Live in Concert” (Emmy Award nomination), “Blue Bloods,” “American Crime,” “Madoff,” “Hairspray Live!,” “In a Man’s World.”

 Broadway: Hamilton, If/Then, In the Heights, Bring It On.
 Off-Broadway and 1st national tours: Bombay Dreams, In the Heights (Drama Desk Award), Bring It On (Alexis).
 Other: Fly, Carmencita Jones, Only Gold.
 Other Choreography: Victoria’s Secret, Brooklynettes and Macy’s Thanksgiving Day Parade.